changepoints/includeigen/README.md

 - To change Eigen's version, checkout the submodule to the corresponding tag (e.g. `3.4`) and commit the change.

-- To release a new version, make a new Github release.
+- To release a new version, make a new github release.
 The chosen tag will be the version number.

 <!-- prettier-ignore-start -->